Maahsome/ktrouble/README.md

 ktrouble remove utility -u alpine3 ktrouble update utility -u alpine3 --toggle-hidden

+# to get a verbose listing of definitions
+ktrouble get util -f name,repository,exec,hidden,excluded,source

+# an example of a docker image that might live in two different registries
+ktrouble add environment -n lowers -r "us-docker.pkg.dev/lowers-repo" ktrouble add environment -n uppers -r "us-docker.pkg.dev/uppers-repo" ktrouble get environments ktrouble add utility -u custom-utility -r "docker/custom-utility:0.0.1" -e 'lowers,uppers' -c '/bin/bash' ktrouble get utility
+# show the environments for all the defined utilities
+ktrouble get utility --fields 'NAME,REPOSITORY,ENVIRONMENTS'

-# Interactions with 'futurama/farnsworth/tools/ktrouble-utils' repository
+# Interactions with 'maahsome/ktrouble-utils' repository
 # setup the git credentials
-# if you have an environment variable that contains the token, eg. GITLAB_TOKEN
+# if you have an environment variable that contains the token, eg. GITHUB_TOKEN
-ktrouble set config --tokenvar GITHUB_TOKEN --user christopher.maahs
+ktrouble set config --tokenvar GITHUB_TOKEN --user cmaahs
 # if you would rather store the token in the config.yaml file
-ktrouble set config --token "<your token>" --user christopher.maahs
+ktrouble set config --token "<your token>" --user cmaahs

 # once configured, you can run the commands to interact with the repository
 # to pull new items into your local config.yaml file